splunk/observability-workshop/docs/modules/module1/detectors.md

 ---

 ### 1. Create a Detector from one of your charts
-Logon to your account in SignalFx, and click on DASHBOARDS in the menu.

 In **DASHBOARDS** click on your dashboard group (the one with your email address) and then on the dashboard name where the chart you created in the previous lab resides.

 OR